splunk/observability-workshop/content/en/apm/docs/online-boutique/deploy.md

 ## 1. Check your EC2 server

-This assumes you are running this after you have run the IMT workshop, and still have access to your ec2 instance.
+This assumes you are running this after you have run the IM workshop, and still have access to your ec2 instance.
 If this is the case, continue with paragraph 3. *Deploy Online Boutique*, otherwise if you have received a fresh instance, please run the first two (2) sections of [Deploying the OpenTelemetry Collector in Kubernetes](../../../../imt/docs/gdi/k3s) to get the system ready for the APM workshop, then continue with the next section.